 For example, if you live in a neighborhood with a low crime rate, your policy will be cheaper than if you live in a risk-prone area.
 That’s because you have a lower chance of your jewelry (or other stuff) being stolen.

 And if you choose a low deductible or high coverage amount, or add Extra Coverage, your policy will be a bit pricier, because you’re taking on a higher risk.
 Here’s your complete guide to how much your renters insurance costs, and how much your homeowners insurance costs.

 It really depends on how much you’re willing to pay out-of-pocket if you lose your high-ticket jewelry.
-At Lemonade, it costs an average of 1 percent of the value of your jewelry to have Extra Coverage each month.
-(The average cost to schedule jewelry at Lemonade is $9.46 per month, and the average value of scheduled jewelry is $9,037.)
+The average cost to schedule jewelry at Lemonade is $9.46 per month, and the average value of scheduled jewelry is $9,037.

-In other words, if you own a watch worth $5k, you’d pay around $5/month to avoid a $5,000 expense down the line.
+In other words, if you own a watch worth $5k, you’d likely pay around $5/month to avoid a $5,000 expense down the line.
 It’s up to you to decide whether that’s worth it!

 If you don’t need Extra Coverage